kishorekumar080297/docker-node-app/README.md

 ### Clone and Deploy

-A step by step procedure that tells you how to create a docker container and deploy it on heroku
+Step by step procedure that tells you how to create a docker container and deploy it on heroku

 #### Clone the Repo